MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/amsi-protection-may-not-be-working.md

 :::image type="content" source="../media/health-analyzer-running.png" alt-text="Screenshot that shows Health analyzer running.":::

-You can expect a similar Health analyzer report as below once the Health Analyzer run is complete.
+You can expect a similar health report as below, once the run is complete.

 :::image type="content" source="../media/amsi-monitoring-screen.png" alt-text="Screenshot that displays the report for AMSI in Health Analyzer.":::